 14-15.
 If network slice data rate related policy control applies, the (H-)PCF may invoke the Nudr_DataRepository_Update service operation by sending an HTTP PATCH request targeting the "SlicePolicyControlData" resource in order to update the Remaining Maximum Slice Data Rate information.

+If "NetSliceRepl" feature as defined in 3GPP TS 29.512 [9] is supported, usage data policy control applies and the PCF receives the "NET_SLICE_REPL" policy control request trigger in step 2, the PCF may invoke the Nudr_DataRepository_Update service operation by sending an HTTP PATCH request targeting the "SessionManagementPolicyData" resource to store the remaining usage allowance for the replaced S-NSSAI.
 If the BindingUpdate feature defined in 3GPP TS 29.521 [22] is supported, the steps 16 to 17 will be performed, otherwise the steps 18 to 21 will be performed.